J&J Snack Foods: 1970s

 In 1971, Gerald Shreiber, a father of three at the time, was shopping for a waterbed for his daughter.
 Shreiber struck up a conversation with the store's owner who was discussing his investment loss in a soft pretzel company called J&J Soft Pretzel which went bankrupt.
-On September 27, 1971 Shreiber attended the Camden, New Jersey District Court's bankruptcy auction and purchased J&J Soft Pretzel with a bid of $72,100.
-The company at the time had 8 employees and $400,000 of sales.
+On September 27, 1971, Shreiber attended the Camden, New Jersey District Court's bankruptcy auction and purchased J&J Soft Pretzel with a bid of $72,100.
+The company at the time had eight employees and $400,000 of sales.
 In 1972, a West Coast office opened up in Los Angeles, California thus opening the company up to business across the United States.
 A year later Superpretzel Soft Pretzel was registered as a trademark and becomes the first official brand of JJSF.
 In 1978 JJSF sought out to expand its presence in the soft pretzel market through the acquisitions of Frampton Corp located in St. Louis, Missouri, and Pretzel Man Corp located in Los Angeles, California.
-The King-sized pretzel was also introduced and began being sold in food service locations.
+The King-sized pretzel was also introduced and sales began in food service locations.

 1980s

 In 1981, Shreiber sought new possibilities for JJSF.
-He found what he was looking for in a canceled supply agreement with Whimsy Stores who at the time was selling churros.
+He found what he was looking for in a cancelled supply agreement with Whimsy Stores who at the time was selling churros.
 JJSF acquired some product inventory as a result of this and began the foundation of the churros segment of the company starting the brand Tio Pepe's Churros.
 A year later, JJSF acquired exclusive rights to the AMF pretzel twister machines making the company a leader in the efficiency of soft pretzel manufacturing.
 In 1983, the acquisition of Bachman Soft Pretzel Co. added another manufacturing plant to JJSF's list of facilities.

 By 1986 JJSF extended its product line to frozen fruit juice bars with the addition of Super Juice and to baked goods with the acquisition of Southern Food Products.
 Superpretzel entered the grocery store arena for the first time expanding JJSF's business outside the foodservice segment.
-As sales exceeded, the $25 million mark the company went public, offering 600,000 shares, and traded on NASDAQ as “JJSF”.
+As sales exceeded, the $25 million mark the company went public, offering 600,000 shares, and traded on NASDAQ as "JJSF".
 In the same year, Shreiber was introduced to the frozen beverage industry through a chance meeting with the then-owner of Icee, Omar Knedlik.
 One year later JJSF acquired Icee-USA, extending its product offering to frozen carbonated beverages.
 Through the late 1980s JJSF continued its success through a number of acquisitions and technological development.
-From 1988-1989 JJSF acquired 5 more companies, most notably Luigi's Real Italian Ice and MIA Products Co.
+From 1988 to 1989 JJSF acquired five more companies, most notably Luigi's Real Italian Ice and MIA Products Co.
 The acquisition of MIA Products brought to JJSF their current frozen novelty manufacturing plant.
 By 1989 Luigi's was successfully introduced to super markets and sales for the entire company reached $86 million.